TWBug/GoldCardHenge/content/qualification/field-of-economy.en.md

 a.
 The contract which indicated the applicant’s position is operations, technical or marketing executive.

 b.
 Evidence such as proving the applicant’s managerial position in advanced operation, technology or marketing departments at the employing company.
+{{< /accordion >}}

-### 3. Those with professional technical capabilities related to key industry products, components or service models, have obtained a doctoral degree or above in related fields at a domestic or foreign university, and have either received an international invention/innovation award or have more than four years of work experience in related fields.
+{{< accordion title="Those with professional technical capabilities related to key industry products, components or service models, have obtained a doctoral degree or above in related fields at a domestic or foreign university, and have either received an international invention/innovation award or have more than four years of work experience in related fields." suffix="3." bottemless="true" >}}

 * One of the following documents to prove applicant’s professional technical capabilities related to key industry products, components or service models: